 2030 Design Data Exchange (DDx)

-Measuring progress on carbon neutrality is a complex task that can take time away from firm capacity.
-We helped develop the 2030 Design Data Exchange (DDx) to make it easier and faster to record data, get results and advance your firm’s performance with actionable information.
+We develop the 2030 Design Data Exchange (DDx) to make it easier and faster to record your project data, get actionable information, and advance your firm’s energy and carbon performance.

 Using the DDx

 The DDx is flexible and intuitive—anyone on your staff can enter information at any time from anywhere.
 We know the industry is constantly changing so we are always evolving DDx functionality to make tracking your project energy and carbon data easier than ever.